Skip to main content

 If I had a smaller budget, from the above what would I invest in?

-- Skincare: simple and easy system plus sunscren
+• Skincare: simple and easy system plus sunscreen

 But there are some things that are free that have just as much impact: 8 hours sleep, 3lts of water a day and lowering stress.
 These have a MASSIVE impact on skin health and are things we can work towards.

 Again, we all choose what we invest in.
-And I love to show up for me, to remind myself that I am worthy of being seen- mainly by myself but by others too.
-Showing up in ritual for my skin health is a habit I love and will always do.
+And I love to show up for me, to remind myself that I am worthy of being seen- mainly by myself too be honest but by others too.
+I want to remind women that you can be a regular human with some tough shit happening in life with things against you, but you can be that person for yourself.
+You dont have to minimise yourself just because the world tells you to be small.
+Showing up in ritual for my skin health is a habit I love and will always do, for me.

 I hope this has been a helpful blog for you!